History

 Learn about glassblowing

 Pentti Laiho remembers how the first plastic ball made in Finland was blown at Plastex in the spring of 1952.
-“The staff at the time visited the Karhula glass factory to watch glass blowing.
+"The staff then visited the Karhula glass factory to watch glass blowing.
 The technique seen there was then applied to making plastic bottles.
-Back in the same spring, a blowing machine was built using a Reinfenhauser extruder.
+A blowing machine was built in the same spring using a Reinfenhauser extruder.
 It blew three to five-liter plastic bottles.
-The mold for the first bottle was made of oak.”
+The mold for the first bottle was made of oak."

 Mass production of blown products

-In the '60s, bottles of different sizes, transport containers of up to 50 liters and watering cans were mass-produced, which Kauppalehti reported on 19 July 1968.
-Plastex is said to have rushed to the Swedish market: "Plastex won the Kooperativa Förbundet - tender and received a large order, a total of 60,000 watering cans.
-Plastex's selling points were a bold orange color and high quality.”
+In the '60s, bottles of different sizes, transport containers of up to 50 liters, and watering cans were mass-produced, which Kauppalehti reported on July 19, 1968.
+Plastex is said to have rushed to the Swedish market: "Plastex won the Kooperativa Förbundet - tender and received a large order of 60,000 watering cans.
+Plastex's selling points were a bold orange color and high quality."

 Present and future